samberic/placeholder-slack/readme.md

 ##Why can't you make it a slack app I can install in one click?
 Needs HTTPS.
 HTTPS is pricey on Heroku.

 ##I want support for Bill Murray/Steven Segal/Others!
-OR I've found a bug!
+OR I've found a bug OR I want to say hi/thanks!
 Pull requests are welcome, or feel free to tweet me up at [@SambaHK](http://www.twitter.com/sambahk) and I'll see what I can do.
 I do want to expand it past just Nic, hence why there's no cage in the project name.